lopezdsr/sql-query/sqlref/sql_reference.template.md

 An external database table specification represents a URI for a table stored in a relational database in {{site.data.keyword.Bluemix_notm}}.
 Currently, {{site.data.keyword.Db2_on_Cloud_long}} is the only supported source database.

 The URI is of format CRN_TABLE or DB2_TABLE_URI.
-The formats are defined in section Database locations.
+The formats are defined in section [database locations](/docs/services/sql-query?topic=sql-query-overview#database-locations).
 In both formats, the table name and optional schema are specified as part of the target URI.

 By default, {{site.data.keyword.sqlquery_short}} reads the data from that table in single-threaded manner.
-For larger table content, use the optional PARALLELISM clause to specify that multiple parallel database connections should be opened to read the table.
+For table content of 10 GB or larger, use the optional PARALLELISM clause to specify that multiple parallel database connections should be opened to read the table.
 Depending on the size of your table and the network connectivity of your source database service, this can reduce the query processing time significantly.

-For parallel read, you have to define a way to shard the input table content into separate content sections.
+For parallel read, you have to define a way to split the input table content into separate content sections.
-With `ON COLUMN` you specify an existing column (or an expression) that must be of a numeric, data, or timestamp data type.
+With `ON COLUMN` you specify an existing column (or an expression) that must be of a numeric, date, or timestamp data type.
 With `BETWEEN x AND y` you specify the smallest and the largest value in that column or expression.
 With `PARALLELISM x` you specify the number of parallel threads to use for reading.
 {{site.data.keyword.sqlquery_short}} automatically divides the specified range of values into subranges of same size that are read in parallel.